 The fact that an accused person refuses to answer questions or does not mention something that would establish their innocence should not be held against them.
 This basic principle is confirmed by section 89 of the Evidence Act 2008 (Vic) (‘Evidence Act’) but applies only to questions by an investigating official in the course of an investigation.
 However, the reality is that a jury, being made up of ordinary people, may hold this against the accused person, even though the judge directs them not to.
 In other exceptional cases (e.g. being caught ‘red-handed’), a suspect’s failure to offer an explanation may provide some evidence against them, although the strength of that evidence will have to be decided in court.

 Whether someone should give an answer or make a statement to police depends on a number of factors.
 If there is an explanation that will quickly and clearly show the police that their suspicions are wrong, it should be given.
 If the suspect has an alibi that is reliable, it ought to be given.
-Note that sections 51 and 190 of the CP Act provide that the details of the alibi must be given to the informant, prosecutor or Director of Public Prosecutions prior to trial, subject to certain conditions.
+Note that sections 51 and 190 of the Criminal Procedure Act 2009 (Vic) provide that the details of the alibi must be given to the informant, prosecutor or Director of Public Prosecutions prior to trial, subject to certain conditions.

 A suspect should never try to answer just some questions and not others.
 If it is decided not to answer any questions at all, the suspect should state their age, name and address and then state, ‘I do not wish to say anything at this stage’, or ‘I have received legal advice not to answer any questions at this time’, and continue to make this answer to every question.